adamasantares/tdenniston-bish/README.md

 As a side note, I won't stop you, but you would probably be crazy to use Bish in any sort of production environment until it stabilizes a bit more.

-Some small examples are below, but **see the [introduction](https://github.com/adamasantares/tdenniston-bish/wiki/Bish-Wiki) wiki page for a more comprehensive introduction**.
+Some small examples are below, BUT **see the [introduction](https://github.com/adamasantares/tdenniston-bish/wiki/Bish-Wiki) wiki page for a more comprehensive introduction**!

 ## Examples